Lightyear Review (2026):

 - Investors who already know which UCITS ETFs they want.

-- Highest-yield uninvested cash — especially GBP and USD balances.
+- Highest-yield uninvested cash — especially GBP and USD balances (4.0% APY).

 - Multi-currency investors who want to fund EUR, GBP, or USD wallets separately.

-- ~350+ ETFs only — a real constraint if you’re still selecting funds.
+- ~360 investment funds only — a real constraint if you’re still selecting ETFs.

 - 0.6% fee on card deposits — always use bank transfer.